lubuntu-team/manual/source/2/2.1/2.1.3/Quassel_IRC.rst

 Usage
 ------
-To chat on irc you need to connect to a server and join a channel.
+To chat on IRC you need to connect to a server and join a channel.
 This can be done with the join button or by typing "/join [channel]".
 To send a query or private message directly to someone type "/query" username or right click on the user list and select start query.
 If you wish to view older messages just scroll up.
 Scroll down to view newer messages.

 .. image:: quasselwizard.png